I don’t like crowds, so I was planning to watch the celebration ceremony on TV.

 Then there was a quiet moment of about three minutes, and the policeman announced, “It’s over,” and people came to their senses and started to head home.

 Since I was in the back of the line, I was able to get to the station early.
-The train was not so crowded and we were able to get back before it got too crowded.
+The train was not so crowded and I was able to get back before it got too crowded.

 Reveal the dimensions of the hand flags!